noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - previously created Aff for purescript and impressively a bunch of other stuff for other things

 ## catchall / review / todo

-- someEffect.run
-  - doesnt work in my worksheet
-  - maybe need to execute in a program.run?

 ```scala